Professional Biography

 His legal expertise extends to hundreds of legal issues arising out of commercial transactions and to construction, engineering, energy and infrastructure projects, such as arbitration and mediation; project delivery methods; contractual issues, formation, changes and variations, interpretation, inspection, and payment; implied contract obligations; excuses for non-performance; activity-related claims of extra work; time-related issues of delay, suspension, acceleration and disruption; contract “breaches” and “material breaches”; building codes; contract terminations for default and convenience; construction financing; tort law; surety and fidelity law; architect and engineer professional liability law; insurance law; international law affecting contract enforcement and dispute resolution; government contract law; law of contract, unjust enrichment and implied contract damages; and, statutory law affecting construction such as bidding, Uniform Commercial Code, suretyship and contractors’ performance and payment bonds, and mechanics liens.

 Mr. Bruner is co-author with Patrick J. O’Connor, Jr. of BRUNER & O’CONNOR ON CONSTRUCTION LAW (ThomsonReuters/West 2002, supplemented annually), the 12 volume, 11,000-page legal treatise regarded as the most authoritative ever written on American law governing construction.
-Since its publication in 2002, the treatise has been cited as legal authority in more than 500 Westlaw reported judicial opinions authored by U.S. Circuit Courts of Appeal, U.S. District Courts, state supreme, appellate and trial courts, Federal and state courts of claims, and U.S. commonwealth and territorial courts.
+Since its publication in 2002, the treatise has been cited as legal authority in more than 500 Westlaw reported judicial opinions authored by the U.S. Supreme Court, U.S. Circuit Courts of Appeal, U.S. District Courts, state supreme, appellate and trial courts, Federal and state courts of claims, and U.S. commonwealth and territorial courts.
 The treatise also has been cited in countless arbitration awards, national and international law review articles, administrative decisions, counsel briefs and memoranda of law.
 The treatise is included in the law collections of the U.S. Library of Congress, all major U.S. law school libraries and many foreign law libraries.

 Mr. Bruner is a recipient of the 2005 Cornerstone Award presented by the American Bar Association Forum on Construction Law to one lawyer annually for “exceptional service to the construction industry, to the public and to the legal profession”.
 He also was awarded the 2011 Norman Royce Prize presented by Britain’s Society of Construction Arbitrators for scholarship in the field of construction dispute resolution.
 He was recognized in 2011 by the Construction Lawyer (journal of the American Bar Association Forum on Construction Law) as a “giant of our field.”
 He is vetted by International Who’s Who of Business Lawyers as one of the world’s leading commercial arbitrators, commercial mediators and construction lawyers, and since 2003 has been listed in The Best Lawyers in America.
 Profiled for decades by Who’s Who in America, Who’s Who in American Law, and Who’s Who in the World, the Marquis Who’s Who Publications Board has honored him with its 2018 Albert Nelson Lifetime Achievement Award.